shirinhaj/Thierry-Mugler-virtual-exhibition-/README.md

 Data Science & Immersive Technologies for Fashion E-Commerce

 ## Project description:
 This project is dedicated to the legendary fashion designer Manfred Thierry Mugler who left us earlier this year like a shooting star, in all his glory.
 Thierry Mugler was more than a fashion designer and his vision of fashion was more than simple clothes.
-He was an accomplished artist, photographer, and iconoclast and this virtual exhibition is dedicated to him.
+He was an accomplished artist, photographer, and iconoclast, and this virtual exhibition is dedicated to him.